ironhacks/ironhacks-blog/content/hacks/2021-open-data-science-challenge/index.md

 ## What is the timeline?

-Typically, each hack runs for about 3 to 4 weeks!
-But we are offering a new change for Spring 2021.

-- COVID-19 Data Science Challenge Summer 2020: This challenge is complete.
-Check out the results here!
-- COVID-19 Data Science Challenge Fall 2020: Protect Purdue: This challenge is complete.
-Check out the results here!

 - **COVID-19 Data Science Challenge Spring 2021:** This challenge will open soon and run through June 2021!
 Sign up at ironhacks.com to get updates.

 ## How to participate?

-- Sign up on ironhacks.com to learn more about the upcoming Protect Purdue Challenge and other future challenges and timelines.
+- Sign up on ironhacks.com to learn more about the upcoming Challenge and other future challenges and timelines.
 - Reach out to us with any questions by sending us an email
 - Watch our recent publicly accessible Info Sessions.
 - Check our event calendar for upcoming Info Sessions (held via Webex or Google meets) and other deadlines.